-What’s the next step after using a calculator?
+What’s the next step after using a mortgage calculator?

-After the mortgage repayment calculator has told you how much you could expect to pay for your loan in interest and principal, the next step is to compare the range of home loans available on the market and to examine their associated costs and features.
+After the mortgage repayment calculator has told you how much you could expect to pay for your home loan, the next step is to compare the range of home loans that are available on the market, and to consider their interest rates, fees, features and other benefits.

 Once you find a loan that may match your needs, you can contact the lender directly to make an application.
 If you’re having trouble working out which mortgage offer may be right for you, a mortgage broker may be able to provide personal financial advice.

 What type of home loan calculator should I use if I want to refinance?

 Once you’ve been paying a mortgage for a while, and have had a chance to build up some equity in the property, it may be worth comparing your home loan options to see if you want to refinance your loan.
 Switching to a lender offering a lower home loan interest rate could mean paying less money from month to month, leaving more room in your household budget.

 You may want to consider using a Mortgage Stress calculator to work out whether you’re comfortable in your current home loan, and whether you can do better.
 If you come out in the green, you may be fine, but yellow and red suggest a high level of stress, and you may be able to consider switching home loan lenders.

 Customers looking to refinance may want to use the Home Loan Refinance Calculator, which like a mortgage calculator provides options for customers thinking of switching banks and lenders, and shows potential savings.
 Remember that switching to a mortgage with a longer loan term could end up costing you more in total, even if the interest rate is lower, so consider your options carefully.

 Senior Financial Writer